Quantcast

 A small DIY solar charger like this one is an ideal backup if the power goes out, but this project can easily be expanded to serve as much more than an emergency power source.
 The version pictured here costs about $150 to build and can charge up cell phones, laptops, or iPods or could power a portable DVD player at the pool.
 The 12-volt battery requires about 8 hours of sunlight for a full charge and the unit is perfect for camping use or at home.

 When photovoltaic solar panels become hot, their output is reduced.
 Therefore we can cool it by running water through thin copper tubes behind the solar panels.
-In this way, heat is being transferred to the water and it gets hot (or at least warm).
+In this way, water that's heated up can also be used.

 Other than this, I'll definitely try out the pedal powered generator.
 Seems like the perfect exercise solution for the desktop warrior. (talk about multi-tasking...)